junglok/tem-docs/docs/cryoSPARC.rst

 ---------------

 E-mail and password information will be notified to users as the installation and setup is finished.
-Given e-mail and password, users can login to cryoSPARC web interfaces.
+Given e-mail and password, users can login to CryoSPARC web interfaces.

 .. image:: images/cryosparc-login.png
     :scale: 50 %
     :align: center

+|

 CryoSPARC dashboard
 -------------------